jhpce-jhu/jhpce_mkdocs/docs/access/file-transfer.md

 Google Drive, and AWS.
 See [here](../access/onedrive.md) for instructions on using it to connect to Hopkins OneDrive storage.

 ### Aspera
-!!!
-Warning
-    This might be obsolete information as of 20240220 -- that package is no longer visible at the path mentioned below.

 [Aspera](https://www.ibm.com/products/aspera) is a commercial product from IBM that allows file transfers that are reportedly 20 times faster than `ftp`.
+Documentation is available for macOS, Linux and Windows.

-If you download data from the [NCBI Aspera](https://www.ncbi.nlm.nih.gov/home/download/) server or download/upload data from/to JHU CIDR on the Bayview campus, then you will use Aspera.
+Aspera is required to download data from the
+[NCBI Aspera](https://www.ncbi.nlm.nih.gov/home/download/) server or download/upload data from/to JHU CIDR on the Bayview campus.

 The Aspera license does not allow us to install the client for our users.
 You must install it yourself.
-You may either download the linux client from the aspera site or else use the client that we already downloaded.
+You may either download the linux client from the [Aspera Download site](https://www.ibm.com/aspera/connect/) or else use the client that we already downloaded.
+(It may be out of date.)
 If you prefer the latter, simply copy the installation script from here:

 ```
-/jhpce/shared/jhpce/core/JHPCE_tools/1.0/packages/aspera-connect-3.6.2.117442-linux-64.sh
+/jhpce/shared/jhpce/core/JHPCE_tools/3.0/packages/ibm-aspera-connect_4.2.10.749_linux_x86_64.sh
 ```

 into your home directory, and then run the script:

 ```
-bash aspera-connect-3.6.2.117442-linux-64.sh
+bash ibm-aspera-connect_4.2.10.749_linux_x86_64.sh
 ```

 This will install the `ascp` command under your home directory at  `~/.aspera/connect/bin`.
 You can either add `~/.aspera/connect/bin` to your `PATH`, or use the full path to the `ascp` command to run it.

+You may also need to do other steps, such as install an extension to your web browser.
+Instructions on how to do that for Linux, as an example, are available from IBM [here](https://www.ibm.com/docs/en/aspera-connect/4.2?topic=suc-installation).

 ### Unison